 Projects and programmes in partner countries

-Information on all projects undertaken by SECO as part of development cooperation, transition cooperation and EU enlargement contribution is available in a database managed by the Federal Department of Foreign Affairs.
+Information on all projects undertaken by SECO as part of development cooperation, transition cooperation and EU enlargement contribution is available on a database managed by the Federal Department of Foreign Affairs.

-In the context of development cooperation, SECO puts its focus on the more economically advanced developing countries in Africa, South-East Asia and Latin America.
-As these countries are often regional economic hubs, their continued development has a positive spill-over effect on surrounding countries, some of which are economically even less advanced.
-SECO’s priority countries here are Colombia, Egypt, Ghana, Indonesia, Peru, South Africa, Tunisia and Vietnam.
-SECO also operates in other countries in the South with measures complementary mainly to SDC programmes.
+In the context of development cooperation, SECO focusses on economically advanced developing countries in Africa, South-East Asia and Latin America.
+These countries play a key role in the economic development and political stability of their region and are relevant for Switzerland’s foreign (economic) policy.
+SECO’s priority countries are Colombia, Egypt, Ghana, Indonesia, Peru, South Africa, Tunisia and Vietnam.

 Switzerland's contribution to the enlarged EU

 SECO and SDC jointly implement the enlargement contribution as part of Switzerland's EU policy, which supports thirteen Central and Eastern European EU member states.
 Projects have been successfully completed in twelve countries, in Croatia they run until 2024.
 A possible second contribution would support the same thirteen countries.